TharmiganK/ballerina-http-performance-tests/README.md

-# ballerina-http-performance-tests
+# Ballerina HTTP performance tests

-Ballerina HTTP performance tests
+This repository contains the performance tests for Ballerina HTTP module.